Pseudorinelepis: In captivity

 This species is an armored catfish which, since the 1990s, has started to be offered quite regularly as an aquarium fish under the name "Pineapple Pleco".
 The term "pleco" here is of course a popular generalisation, as taxonomy has never placed this fish in the former genus Plecostomus.
 The armour is also pleasantly spiked along the sides of the fish, which causes the pineapple resemblance celebrated in the commercial name of the species.
 Additionally, under the L-number system used by hobbyists, it as referred to as both L152 and L095.

 There is quite a degree of colour variation, which is probably the main reason for the confusion over species.
 Some males having orange cheeks, which is why "orange cheek Pleco" is another common name found in circulation.
 This is not made any easier by the fact that the fish will gradually darken if left in a tank with a darker substrate and lighten when kept on a lighter substrate.
 These changes take some time (hours or days) to effect, they do not happen quickly, so there is no real "chameleon" effect here, but no doubt it is a useful survival mechanism.

 From the viewpoint of the aquarist the fish is peaceful, sociable with others of its own type, non-territorial and omnivorous.
-Unsurprisingly, therefore, they do well in soft water, although pH values of up to 7.5 are acceptable, and the temperature range may fluctuate gently between 23-27 °C.
+Unsurprisingly, therefore, they do well in soft water, although pH values of up to 7.5 are acceptable, and the temperature range may fluctuate gently between 23 and 27 °C.

 Spawning in captivity has not yet been reliably reported.
 Sexual dimorphism is slight, being determined mainly by a more rounded body shape in the females, and orange "cheeks", this refers to the operculum, in the males.

 The fish will, unlike most hypostomines, feed on flake from the water surface, turning upside-down to do so.
 It is also able to augment water-dissolved oxygen with atmospheric oxygen, but does not need to do so, having fully functional gills, so when this fish does gulp it is a useful warning that the aeration in the tank is low.